Why does the Netherlands love orange? The full explainer

 The Dutch flag doesn’t have any orange in it, yet the colour is synonymous with Dutch nationality.
 Image: Depositphotos

-The first theory is that the dye used to stain the flag orange was prone to changing to a red colour over time, and so to avoid confusion, the flag was officially changed to red.
+The first theory is that the dye used to stain the flag orange was prone to changing to a red colour over time.
+So to avoid confusion, the flag was officially changed to red.

-Other historians believe the change was a result of the 1654 English-Dutch defence treaty, which banned any member of the House of Orange from becoming head of the Dutch state.
+Other historians believe the change was a result of the English-Dutch defence treaty of 1654, which banned any member of the House of Orange from becoming head of the Dutch state.

 When not to wear orange in the Netherlands

 Wearing orange in the Netherlands will certainly win you brownie points on almost any day of the year, especially during the football World Cup.
-Except perhaps this day — April 30.
+Except perhaps on April 30.

 Since the change, many tourists have still arrived in the Netherlands fully dressed in orange on April 30.
 These oblivious enthusiasts became known as vergistoeristen — mistake tourists.
 Oh, dear.

-The Dutch are not particularly nationalistic and don’t wear orange on Prinsjedag (Budget Day) or Remembrance Day either.
+The Dutch are not particularly patriotic.
+So don’t expect to see any orange on Prinsjedag (Budget Day) or Remembrance Day.

 You might see a little orange on Liberation Day, but certainly not to the degree of real Orange Fever.
 The colour is mainly reserved for sporting events and King’s Day.